masak/hex-corpus/groups-and-links.md

 Now, here is the thing:

-* In some cases, the above algorithm might find a pair of links and use them to make a bigger group.
-But in the table of links there was another pair that it might equally well have chosen.
+* In some cases, the above algorithm might find a pair of links and use them to make a bigger group, while at the same time in the table of links there was another pair that it might equally well have chosen.
+In a sense, the algorithm "decides" to go with one pair of links instead of the other.

 * Such an arbitrary choice may not matter in the end; for example, it may just mean groups get formed in a different order, but eventually the same biggest possible group gets formed, consisting of exactly the same chains no matter which link pair choices were made.

-* Or, quite possibly, it *may* matter, and we end up with two different biggest possible groups.
+* Or, quite possibly, it *may* matter, and we end up with two *different* biggest possible groups.
 This seems especially likely to me for complex links, which are more likely to overlap with each other.

-Let us define a board position where two different biggest possible groups can be formed (for a given player) to be an **ambiguous group position**.
+Let us call a board position where two different biggest possible groups can be formed an **ambiguous group position**.

 Question: are there any ambiguous group positions in the corpus?